 Join me this year to resolve TO BELIEVE.
 Let’s all envision a world where people living with illness, pain, and disability will be Invisible No More!

 About Wayne Connell

-Wayne Connell, the founder and president of the Invisible Disabilities® Association (IDA), established IDA 20 years ago in 1996 out of the desire to educate friends and family about his wife’s debilitating illness.
-Soon afterwards, people around the globe began sending emails sharing how IDA had changed their relationships with their loved ones.
-He is co-author of the book, “But You LOOK Good, How to Encourage and Understand People Living with Illness and Pain.”
-Wayne’s background fueled his passion for helping people living with illness, pain and disability.
-His experience includes that of a professional, multitasking husband caregiver with an extensive background in management, media and technology.
+Wayne Connell, the founder, and president of the Invisible Disabilities® Association (IDA), established IDA 20 years ago in 1996 out of the desire to educate friends and family about his wife’s debilitating illness.
+Soon afterward, people around the globe began sending emails sharing how IDA had changed their relationships with their loved ones.
+He is the co-author of the book, “But You LOOK Good, How to Encourage and Understand People Living with Illness and Pain.”
+Wayne’s background fueled his passion for helping people living with illness, pain, and disability.
+His experience includes that of a professional, multi-tasking husband caregiver with an extensive background in management, media, and technology.
 This man on a mission quickly launched IDA into a world-wide outreach for millions living with invisible disabilities.